-Above the green canopy of vegetation, birdlife sightings can include wading birds such as flamingos, great egrets, reddish egrets, blue herons, tri-colored herons, yellow crowned night herons, and green herons.
-Raptor sightings are often a little more limited, yet may be ospreys, peregrine falcons, red kites, American kestrels, and Antillean nighthawks.
+Above the green canopy of vegetation, birdlife sightings can include wading birds such as flamingos, great egrets, reddish egrets, blue herons, tricolored herons, yellow-crowned night herons, and green herons.
+Raptor sightings are often a little more limited, yet may include ospreys, peregrine falcons, red kites, American kestrels, and Antillean nighthawks.
 Some of the smaller or more unusual species include the eye-catching mangrove cuckoo, majestic frigatebird, Bahamas woodstar hummingbird, the endangered West Indian whistling duck, and kingfisher.

 Under the water’s surface, there’s conch, turtles, stingrays, small lemon sharks and nurse sharks, fish of many different types, and starfish.

-The Princess Alexandra Nature Reserve is great for eco paddling trips, and tours can be catered well according to group size and experience.
-The channels of Mangrove Cay are only a few minutes from Providenciales, and more strenuous trips can be made out the iguana sanctuary of Little Water Cay.
+The Princess Alexandra Nature Reserve is great for eco-paddling trips, and tours can be catered well according to group size and experience.
+The channels of Mangrove Cay are only a few minutes from Providenciales, and more strenuous trips can be made out to the iguana sanctuary of Little Water Cay.

-The verdant Garden Islands of North Caicos and Middle Caicos are the undeniable center of eco hiking and cycling in the Turks and Caicos.
-There are countless secluded coastlines and miles of quite paved roads to discover.
+The verdant Garden Islands of North Caicos and Middle Caicos are the undeniable center of eco-hiking and cycling in the Turks and Caicos.
+There are countless secluded coastlines and miles of quiet paved roads to discover.

 Today, only the Middle Caicos portion of the Crossing Place Trail is typically visited.
 Iconic ceramic trail markers can be seen along much of this section of the route.